gatherworkshops/digital-information/_courses/web-data-with-sqlite/user-login.md

       ### Create a usermanager file

-      In your message-board application folder,
+      In your website's public folder,
-      create a new file called **usermanager.py**
+      create a new file **usermanager.py**